Posted on December 16 2019

 Carry a 10 kg dumbbell in your hand and start walking on the treadmill.
 You will want to drop it after the first 3 minutes.
 But push yourself for a little longer.
 After 10 minutes you will hate me for making you do this.
 You will defiantly not be able to go on for anything longer than 30 minutes.
 Now imagine the extra body fat (some of you even more than 10 kgs) you have been carrying around for years!
 If only dropping a 10kg dumbbell after 30 minutes felt so good, just imagine how light and beautiful you will feel once you permanently drop that 10kgs from your body weight.
 Is telling you this body shaming?
 Am I discriminating you for being obese or calling you ugly?
 Or is putting up pictures of transformation setting a ‘society standard’ for what is expected?
 How else can I motivate you to drop that dumbbell you are carrying around that is unnecessary!

 When I walk around socially I see people around me and when someone is obese, my heart really goes out knowing I can help that person.
 If by me talking to someone about their body size will encourage them to be fitter and healthier, then I will do it!
-And yes, fitter body will bring you more happiness and energy.
+And yes, fitter body will bring you more happiness (obesity has been linked with depression in multiple studies) and energy.
 Does that make you more beautiful?
-Maybe even so!
+Maybe even so.
 You will be more vibrant, enthusiastic and free from all the excess weight.

 It is also very very important you get the right guidance to start getting right results!
 Don’t shy away from reaching out for help!